 There is already a fear that I got you out of desperation, that I view you as the one straw to my otherwise drowning life.
 A fear that I had placed all my sources of hope on you — unwarranted and unfair, eventually too heavy for you to bear, and too thin a thread for me to walk.

 For a whole month and with no end in sight, I wake up multiple times a night to take you out.
 First I set alarms, then we developed a language.
 It irked me at first, but lately I have been looking forward to it.
 Our “midnight dates”, I would call it.
-I go to bed with the anticipation that I’ll see you in a few hours in a different, idyllic world, where all voices are out, all images faded, every conciousness suspended, and everyday struggles set aside for once.
+I go to bed with the anticipation that I’ll see you in a few hours in a different, idyllic light, where all voices are out, all images faded, every conciousness suspended, and everyday struggles set aside for once.

 Then I wonder, is it really you that needed all the midnight breaks, or is it me?
 Do I live through a whole day merely for the few minutes of escape in the deepest of night, to be with nothing but dead silence and boundless darkness and you?
 In the chilling moonlight, against the empty yard, you suddenly morph into a big dog, from the small jumpy puppy you are, as if ten years had gone by without us noticing.
 How I wish that is the case!
 Then I’d know we’ve made it; I wouldn’t be afraid of losing you any more.
 I’d know I’ve figured it all out, made my life whole and complete.